noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 With this approach, it is easier to see that you often need to test the same behavior more than once for the same component.
 In other words, in another series of 'Given' and 'When'.
 This is where this method is handy, and why I use it very often.

 Yet, remember that repeating yourself could also be OK!
 You could also write your own Chai extension.
-It only depends on your preferences and what you're testing.
+It depends on your preferences and what you're testing.

 Now, it's time to summarize all this.